Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And if you’re already solid at math, skip it entirely and jump right in.
 It’s not necessary if you have a strong starting point.

 Whether you do the Foundations of Math course upfront, layered in, or not at all, there are two different ways to take the Manhattan course.
-There is a self-paced version of the course or a version with live classes.
+There is a on demand (self-paced) version of the course or a version with live classes.

 In the end, it somewhat comes down to whether the cost difference is worth the value of those live classes.
 For an extra $900 (more on program cost below), it may or may not be worth it.
 It will just depend on your individual situation.